Top 3 Best Ultralight Spinning Rods– 2019

 What Is an Ultralight Fishing Rod?

 As mentioned before, the term "ultralight" can mean two things in regards to fishing rods.
 In some cases, the term "ultralight" is referring to the actual physical weight of the fishing rod itself.
-More common, is that the term is referring to the action of the rod.
+More commonly though it is referring to the action of the rod.
 A rod with an ultralight action will have a lot of bend, meaning even the smallest fish will be able to put up a big fight.

-The truth is, most well built light action rods are constructed out of carbon fiber and don't weigh very much, so regardless of your intent, we're pretty much looking for the same type of rod.
+The truth is, almost all well constructed ultralight action rods are made out of carbon fiber and don't weigh very much, so regardless of your intent, we're pretty much looking for the same type of rod.

 When do you use ultralight gear?